biao-c13/projectCompiler/README.md

 # projectCompiler
-Creation of compilers (A compiler is a translator which transforms source language (high-level language) into object language (machine language))
+Creation of compiler(A compiler is a translator which transforms source language (high-level language) into object language (machine language))

 The project consists in the realization of a compiler for a language whose syntax must include that of FOOL